Forest - Hunting Strength

 He pounds each of us in the chest lightly, a sign of affection.

-There are tales about this chief and his ways of expecting both the good and the bad.
+There are tales about this chief and his ways of seeing what can’t be seen.

-The warriors cut off the head, and the feet with their great claws, and drag them back to the village, along with some of the meat.
+The warriors will work hard to drag them back to the village, along with some of the meat.

 The chief leads us, followed by me, and my four warriors.